Why is Johnny Depp suing Amber Heard?

 Proceedings began on 11 April in Fairfax, Virginia

-Proceedings are being held in Fairfax, Virginia, and are expected to last about two weeks.
+Proceedings are being held in Fairfax, Virginia, and are expected to last about six weeks.

 Here is everything we know about the case so far: